 [Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (MM) of rule 3745-26-01 of the Administrative Code titled "referenced materials."]

 (A) Motor vehicles subject to inspection.

-(1) Beginning January 1, 1996, the director shall implement and supervise an opt-in enhanced vehicle inspection and maintenance program in any moderate ozone nonattainment county or an enhanced program in any county classified serious, severe or extreme nonattainment for carbon monoxide or ozone.
+(1) Beginning January 1, 1996, the director shall implement and supervise an enhanced vehicle inspection and maintenance program in the counties that are necessary for the state to effectively comply with the Clean Air Act.

 (a) The county of residence of a motor vehicle owner is determined by the resident's or owner's address provided on the registration issued by the registrar of motor vehicles.

 (b) A lessee's county of residence is determined by the resident's address listed on the lease agreement.

 (c) Federal installations located in a designated program area shall provide documentation of proof of compliance with test requirements to the director of Ohio EPA.
 Documentation shall include a list of subject vehicles and be updated biennially.

 (3) With the exception of when vehicles are exempt from testing, vehicle owners shall comply with the following test frequency in a designated program area:

 (a) A vehicle owner or lessee whose vehicle is an odd number model year is required to present a valid inspection certificate upon vehicle registration in odd numbered calendar years.